python/cpython/Doc/library/configparser.rst

    True

-Apart from :meth:`getboolean`, config parsers also provide equivalent :meth:`getint` and :meth:`getfloat` methods, but these are far less useful because explicit casting is enough for these types.
+Apart from :meth:`getboolean`, config parsers also provide equivalent :meth:`getint` and :meth:`getfloat` methods, but these are far less useful since conversion using :func:`int` and :func:`float` is sufficient for these types.

 Fallback Values
 ---------------

-As with a regular dictionary, you can use a section's :meth:`get` method to provide fallback values:
+As with a dictionary, you can use a section's :meth:`get` method to provide fallback values:

 .. doctest::